pr0me/binaryninja-api/docs/dev/workflows.md

 		- `number`
 		- `boolean`
 		- `array` of `string` (for `in` and `not in` operators)
-	- `identifier` (required for `type: "setting"`): A string specifying the identifer of the setting to evaluate.
+	- `identifier` (required for `type: "setting"`): A string specifying the identifier of the setting to evaluate.
 	- `operator` A string representing the comparison operator to use.
 Supported operators:
 		- `==`: Equal to (default)
 		- `!=`: Not equal to